AbdullahDeliogullariCS/Cryptography/README.md

 Monoalphabetic cipher is a type of substitution cipher in which each letter of the plaintext is replaced with another letter.
 This technique uses a random key for every single letter

 ./Cryptography cipher seed process pathFrom pathTo

+## Polyalphabetic Cipher
+Polyalphabetic substitution cipher is a series of simple substitution ciphers.
+It is used to change each character of the plaintext with a variable length.

+./Cryptography cipher key  process pathFrom pathTo